 - Kids will need to count and re-count the beads.

 - They will need to determine if they have more or less then 10 beads on a string.

 - They will need to determine how many more they will need to add to create a set of ten beads.

 - They will need to determine how many they need to take off when they have more then ten.

 - Kids may create a pattern with their 10 beads.

 - Older kids can practice skip counting by twos.

 When kids are done stringing beads onto their necklace, you can help them un-tape the necklace and tie the ends together.
 They can take them home and proudly show everyone what they made.

-I hope that you and your kiddos enjoy making these fun snowflake counting necklaces.
+I hope that you enjoy this winter craft for kids.
 If you are interested in additional snowflake themed activities, check out the following in my store: